sensorlab/NAOMI/README.md

 - Run install script `./scripts/system-install.sh` which installs microk8s and argocd and automatically deploys all our apps on the cluster.
 - (Optional) Run install script `scripts/rasp-install.sh` on any raspberry pi node you want to join to the cluster.
 - Run config script `./scripts/env-prepare.sh` on VM to connect to zenml instance and prepare VM env for running pipelines.
 This can be run from a different machine (Not tested).
-- Run zenml pipelines by running run.py in zenml projects.

 > Scripts should be run from root of repository.
 > For scripts to work entire conf/ folder needs to be included